 Western Australia Garden

-The Med Biome has undergone its biggest-ever transformation, with a new area devoted to some of Western Australia's extraordinary plants.
-The exhibit features the diverse and fantastical flora that grows in the region, all the more remarkable because it has evolved to thrive on some of the Earth's oldest and most infertile soil.
+Explore the diverse and fantastical flora that grows in Western Australia, in this colourful exhibit in the Mediterranean Biome.
+It's full of extraordinary trees and flowers which are all the more remarkable because they've evolved to thrive on some of the Earth's oldest and most infertile soil.

 Explore Western Australia